 When cavies receive enough vitamin C from supplementation or foods, their blood vessels are healthier.
-This means their circulation and the cardiovascular system are in great shape.
+This means their circulation and the cardiovascular system are kept in great shape.

 Cavies, in general, suffer from oral health complications.
-The teeth of cavies constantly grow and this is why their mouth is prone to dental problems.
+The teeth of the guinea pigs constantly grow and this is why their mouth is prone to dental problems.
 If your guinea pig receives enough vitamin C, all the tissues in the mouth would be soothed and not itchy or sore.
 The gums would no longer suffer from hemorrhages.
 The cavy would eat and chew normally and well, instead of having crooked, aching, overgrown teeth and sore mouth.

 It goes the same for all internal organs, tissues, surfaces of the body too – no bleedings or less bleeding than usual, also fewer issues than usual.
-Overall, cavies will also be safe from cancers and their eyes and sight will be in perfect health.
+Overall, guinea pigs will also be safe from cancers and their eyes and sight will be in perfect health.

 Nutrition Facts of Blueberries

-Some people say cavies should eat frozen blueberries because, in this state, the fruit has more antioxidants.
+Some people say guinea pigs should eat frozen blueberries because, in this state, the fruit has more antioxidants.
 On the other hand, others claim fresh blueberries are better because frozen foods are not good for the digestive system of guinea pigs.
 Bear in mind, frozen blueberries might cause your furry pet to have diarrhea.

 - 84 calories

-- 4 g fiber (for good digestion)
+- 4 g of fiber (good for digestion)